georgesmith9914/aircollections/README.md

 # AirCollections
 World's first livestream entertainment commerce platform for NFTs based on Solana Media Nework.

 AirCollections connects NFT creators with collectors and buyers in a video livestreaming entertainment experience using Solana Media Network https://solana.com/ecosystem/medianetwork.
-NFT collectors and buyers can interact and purchase NFTs during and after the live video show.
+NFT collectors can drop NFTs during live shows and buyers can interact and purchase NFTs during and after the live video show.

 # Technologies used
 AirCollections is built using Solana Media Network livestreaming technology https://solana.com/ecosystem/medianetwork, Solana SPL Token, IPFS and Node.js